jlchafardet/passphrase-generator-csharp/README.md

 **Phase 3 (Hard)**
 -----------------

-- Implement a feature to generate passphrases using a machine learning model (e.g., a neural network)
+- **Implement a feature to generate passphrases with a specific linguistic structure**:
-- Add support for generating passphrases with a specific linguistic structure (e.g., using a grammar-based approach)
+  - Define what constitutes a linguistic structure (e.g., noun-verb-noun).
+  - Create a set of rules for generating passphrases based on these structures.
+  - Implement a mechanism to select words that fit the defined structure.

-- Implement a feature to generate passphrases with a specific semantic meaning (e.g., using a knowledge graph)
+- **Implement a feature to generate passphrases with a specific semantic meaning**:
-- Allow users to specify a custom machine learning model for passphrase generation
-- Improve performance by optimizing machine learning model loading and passphrase generation
+  - Research and define what types of semantic meanings can be used (e.g., themes like "adventure" or "safety").
+  - Create a mapping of words to their semantic categories.
+  - Develop a method to generate passphrases that align with the chosen semantic meaning.

 **Future Features (Graphic User Interface)**
 ------------------------------------------